Here’s What Wine Casual Is All About

 “Focus and further your wine learning the systematic and casual way.
 Seriously.”

 Wine Casual is a resource for focusing your wine learning in a systematic and casual way.
-I take a decidedly casual yet systematic approach to learning about wine.
+I take a decidedly casual yet systematic approach to learning about and reviewing wines.

 I go deep and focus on one wine region or one grape varietal for weeks or months at a time.
 Fittingly, I organize my wine tastings, vacations, recreational reading, my Netflix queue, and cooking at home all around a handful of wine themes.